fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

    - If `<expr>` is not a statically-determined code label then the `__resumeAt` must be the first statement within the method.
      If at runtime the `<expr>` doesn't correspond to a valid resumption point within the method then execution continues subsequent to the `__resumeAt`.

-### Static checking of resumable code

-Some static checks are performed for the construction of resumable code as outlined above.
-However, there may still be cases where the application of the semantics of resumable code fails.
-The static checking of resumable code is primarily designed to ensure compositions of resumable code are checked to form resumable code, and a warning is emitted if this is not statically determined.

-Resumable code may **not** contain `let rec` bindings.
-These must be lifted out or a warning will be emitted.

-### Hosting resumable code in a resumable state machine
+### Hosting resumable code in a resumable state machine struct

 A resumable state machine is specified using `__stateMachine`.
 Resumable code is always ultimately hosted in a compiler-generated struct type based on `ResumableStateMachine`.